drumjoss/resume-tailoring/career_log/career-log.md

   - Ran all the tests required for the Apple-Homekit certification.
   - Developped specific firmwares for the CE certification concerning **BLE** and **NFC**.
   - Taken into account RED certification requirements for hardware validation.
-- Conducted hardware validation on an **Ambarella**/**Buildroot**-based indoor camera: the goal was to validate the usage of a new higher resolution image sensor, and check if the current CPU would handle the extra computation needed.
+- Conducted hardware validation on an **Embedded Linux** **Ambarella**/**Buildroot**-based indoor camera: the goal was to validate a higher-resolution image sensor, and check if the current CPU would handle the extra computation needed.
-- Tailored and fine-tuned an indoor camera Echo-cancellation algorithm to new mechanical constraints, with the support of the CODEC supplier AKM.
+- Tailored and fine-tuned an indoor camera Echo-cancellation algorithm to new mechanical constraints, with support from CODEC supplier AKM.
   [tags: test-automation, ci-cd, hardware-validation, endurance-testing, hardware-test-bench, python, certification, buildroot, linux]